harness/developer-hub/docs/platform/authentication/single-sign-on-saml.md

 ## SAML SSO with Keycloak

 Harness supports configuration with or without [Just-In-Time (JIT) user provisioning](/docs/platform/role-based-access-control/provision-use-jit/).
-Without JIT, you will want to perform the following steps to add new users:
+Without JIT, perform the following steps to add new users:

 1. In Harness, add the users you want to set up for SAML SSO by inviting them to Harness using the same email addresses that they use in your SAML provider.​
 2. In Keycloak, add the users and make sure they are in scope for the client you create in the configuration steps below.

-With JIT, you add users to Keycloak and they will automatically be added to Harness upon first login.
+With JIT, you add users to Keycloak, and they will automatically be added to Harness upon first login.

 ### Set Up a Client in Keycloak